Hoyasumii/avengers-endgame/README.md

 RHODEY: Take that stone and come back.
 No messing around.

 CLINT BARTON: [To Rhodey] Hey.
-You got th
+You got thi